MarlenKuehn/DenseNet_Foreign_Object_Detection/README.md

 5. In order to verify that the dataset is correctly loaded you can use the 'Verify_Zips_ImageCounts.csv.xlsx' from the download page.
 It contains the number of images in each file.

 6. Download from the same page the file 'PADCHEST_chest_x_ray_images_labels_160K_01.02.19.csv', it contains the original labels for the images.
-Put it into the directory 'DenseNet/model/PADCHEST_chest_x_ray_images_labels_160K_01.02.19.csv'.
+Put it into the directory 'DenseNet/model/'.

-7. To access the pretained models go to https://drive.google.com/drive/folders/18dPp1yi6RvYIGMRyjZoqxCColMbDsWM9?usp=sharing, download the files 'Training_A.pth', 'Training_B.pth' and 'Training_C.pth' or just the model of your choice and put them into the directory 'DenseNet/model/Trained_Models/'.
+7. To access the pretained models go to https://drive.google.com/drive/folders/18dPp1yi6RvYIGMRyjZoqxCColMbDsWM9?usp=sharing, download the files 'Training_A.pth', 'Training_B.pth' and 'Training_C.pth' and put them into the directory 'DenseNet/model/Trained_Models/'.

 8. Now you should be able to run main.py.
-The first time you run it, it will generate the classify_images.csv file, which classifies the images into the classes 1 for containing a foreign object and 0 for not containing a foreign object.
+The first time you let it run, it will generate the classify_images.csv file, which classifies the images into the classes 1 for containing a foreign object and 0 for not containing a foreign object.

 ## Further Uscases